Coronavirus risk in U.S. 'remains low' even as federal officials take steps to protect public

-The United States must remain on alert as the new coronavirus spreads globally, public health officials said Tuesday, though the risk for spread in the country still remains low.
+The United States must remain on alert as the new coronavirus spreads globally, public health officials said Tuesday, though the risk of its spreading in the country still remains low.

 "This is a very fast moving, constantly changing situation," Health and Human Services Secretary Alex Azar said during a news conference.
 "But at this point, Americans should not worry for their own safety."